Courtesy of Roxanne C., Philadelphia PA

 to see if they can make a buck providing their community with a product that everyone wants and needs.

-If you want to make money growing food, don’t psyche yourself out thinking you have to bet the farm.
-All you need is some old-fashioned elbow grease and a new way to learn, and practice, farming.
+If you want to make money growing food, don’t psyche yourself out thinking you have to take on the traditional farm commitments of owning lots of land, investing piles of money and making a big lifestyle change All you need is some old-fashioned elbow grease and a new way to learn, and practice, farming.

 RELATED POSTS: Why and How Wally Developed SPIN-Farming